The 12 best Australian native ferns for a home garden

 Its fronds curl inward during dry conditions, reducing surface area and moisture loss.
 This protective response allows the plant to endure long dry periods that would finish softer ferns.
 When rain returns, the fronds unfurl rapidly and resume growth.

-12. Jungle Brake (Pteris umbrosa)
+12. Jungle brake (Pteris umbrosa)

 Prepare the planting site by loosening soil with a fork and incorporating leaf-based compost to improve moisture retention.
 Set the crown level with the surrounding soil surface.
 Water in thoroughly and maintain steady moisture during the first growing season.
 Once settled, it tolerates short dry periods but performs best with consistent watering through warmer months.
 In cooler climates, plant in a protected position away from frost.